 According to numerous researches, half of the users leave the application in one month after downloading it from the store.
 The reasons for such behaviour can include failed high expectations, bugs, unclear UX or plain UI that was unable to touch the user.
 To find a bug, a user should use the app at least 10 times.
 To fall into the confusion pit due to poor UI or UX, they need only several seconds.

 The design should consider the specific point a target audience may have.
 Though, additionally, the designers should count the function of the app.
 If it was developed to perform “a fast option to find and book a meeting room”, the big button “find” is the most obvious solution for the first screen.

 Making the onboarding guide and placing in-time tips helps users to navigate around the solution in case they face it for the first time.
 Nevertheless, the basic flow should be as easy as possible and stay in the world of users.

-Place the needs of a customer to the corner of the table and let them define the route for further development.
+Place the needs of a customer to the corner of the table and let them define the route for further custom software services.
 This point is bound with the definition of the core function.
 The application should solve the problem of the user or make things even better – provide an opportunity for them.
 Users do not want a new fully automatic tool with the brand-new approach to control over the office premises.
 They wish to stop the constant stealing of meeting rooms by their team members and coming unprepared due to meeting schedule changes.

 The users after several months of experiencing the app will help to define the sub-functions that are really needed and which can be deleted, so no one notices that.